Diploma Type: C.C.

 |HIM2721C||Outpatient Coding and Electronic Physician Office|

 This course is designed to provide a detailed approach to accurately using the physician's current procedural terminology (CPT) for proper coding in an outpatient setting.
 Students will continue to apply the skills acquired in HIM 2722 ICD-10-CM.
 Emphasis is placed on practical simulation of computer-assisted activities which are common to the daily routine of the electronic medical office.
 The practice management system and electronic health record is used as a typical example of computer programs that are available for efficient practice operations.
 Strong emphasis will be placed on regulatory compliance and auditing.
+Students who have completed HIM 2253C and HIM 2273 do not need to take this course.
 Lab fee required.

 This course focuses on the concepts and operation of the main components of word processor, electronic spreadsheet, database management and presentation software programs.
 Students will gain fundamental knowledge of a major software suite and learn skills that have practical applications in real world situations.
 Lab fee required.